joolstorrentecalo/gitlab-design/.gitlab/issue_templates/CM Scorecard Recommendations.md

 [Learn more about CM Scorecards](https://about.gitlab.com/handbook/engineering/ux/category-maturity-scorecards/)

 1. [ ] Brainstorm opportunities to fix or improve areas of the experience with your PM and any relevant counterparts.
 1. [ ] Create an issue for each recommendation.
-Alternatively, you can create a separate epic to hold all your recommendations.
-Link to the epic or issues here.
+Create an epic to hold all your recommendations.
-1. [ ] Think iteratively, and create dependencies where appropriate, remembering that sometimes the order of what we release is just as important as what we release.
+1. [ ] Add the link to the recommendations epic to this issue.
-   - If you need to break recommendations into phases or over multiple milestones, create multiple epics and use the [Category Maturity Definitions](https://about.gitlab.com/direction/maturity/) in the title of each epic: **Minimal, Viable, Complete, or Lovable**.
+1. [ ] **Product Manager:** Prioritise the recommendations, involving the Product Designer and Engineering team as needed.